 Gay Tokyo conveniently packed into a handful of streets all located Shinjuku Ni-Chome (pronounced nee-chomay).
 Ni Chome the gay center of Tokyo has over 300 gay bars, clubs, saunas, cruise clubs and everything else small packed into a couple of small blocks in the center of Tokyo.
 The Shinjuku neighbourhood is mixed with big business, shopping and entertainment and of course Tokyo’s gay center.

-Across Japan there are no laws against homosexuality or same sex intercourse however there is no countrywide legal recognition of same-sex marriage or partnership.
-Some cities including Tokyo offer same-sex partnerships certificates, however none hold any legal weight.
+Across Japan, there are no laws against homosexuality or same-sex intercourse however there is no countrywide legal recognition of same-sex marriage or partnership.
+Some cities including Tokyo offer same-sex partnership certificates, however, none hold any legal weight.
 Throughout the ages Japan has no history of hostility towards gay men and Japanese culture is often described as ‘ignoring rather than accepting’ LGBT individuals.

 With an ancient history of gay sex and no religious hostility towards homosexuality, one could imagine Japan would be at the forefront of LGBT rights.
 Same sex sexual activity has been legal for over 130 years yet LGBT individuals and couples maybe face legal challenges and lack the same legal protections given to couples of the opposite sex and non-LGBT individuals.

 Same sex marriage is not legal in Japan however some cities such as Tokyo have legalized same-sex partnerships, providing some marriage benefits.